webgig/email-service/README.md

 An api to send email with failover.

 The application provides an abstraction between two email services.
-If one service goes down, the service switches to another email service provided.
+If one service goes down, the service switches to another email service configured.

 ### To run the service
 ``yarn start``